 Guide for applying for a security clearance

 The NSW Explosives Regulation provides for the provision of a Security Clearance (SC) (previously called an Unsupervised Handling Licence (UHL)).
 The SC is a precondition of all explosives licences except the fireworks (single use) licence and the SC itself.
-This guide provides applicants with information to complete the Application for a security clearance (catalogue no. WC00881) form.
+This guide provides applicants with information to complete the Application for a security clearance form.

 Under the NSW Explosives Act, if the regulations require a licensed person to handle explosives and explosives precursors, it is an offence for an unlicensed person to handle such material.